busterswt/migrate_ovs_fw/README.md

 To execute:

 1. Copy migrate.yml to /opt/openstack-ansible/playbooks

-2. Execute the following: openstack-ansible migrate.yml --limit <host>
+1a.
+Make any changes to vars for mysql bits

-Caveats:
+2. Stop all running instances on the given host

-• It appears that rebooting an instance after the migration has occurred may cause the instance tap to move back to br-int.
-Working on confiming this behavior
+3. Execute the following: openstack-ansible migrate.yml --limit <host>
-• The bridge check is not quite functional, so the playbook does not fully execute
+4. Start instances on the given host